My Account: FAQ and Guide

-Across the top, you will see a summary of your account.
+Across the top, you will see quick links for certain account functions.

 You'll see your name, a Messages button, a My Account button, a My Lists button, and a Logout button.

-The Messages button will open the Messages tab in the center of the screen and display any message placed in your account by the library.
+The Messages button will open the Messages screen and display any message placed in your account by the library.

 The My Account button will always bring you back to your Account Summary page.

-The My Lists button will open the My Lists tab in the center of the screen and display the names of any lists you've saved.
+The My Lists button will open the My Lists tab screen and display the names of any lists you've saved.
 For more information on using the list feature, see our Help page for My Lists.

 The Logout button will log you out and end your session.

 Below these, you see the search bar.
 You can search for things directly from this page just as if you were on the homepage of the catalog.

-The Account Summary tab is the default tab, and there you can also see quick summary numbers for items out, currently on hold, and ready for pickup.
+The Home option is the default screen, and there you can also see quick summary numbers for items out, currently on hold, and ready for pickup.

-The Messages tab will display any message placed in your account by the library.
+The Messages option will display any message placed in your account by the library.

-The Items Checked Out tab will display information about all the items you currently have checked out.
+The Items Checked Out option will display information about items you have/had checked out.

-The Holds tab will display all the items you currently have on hold.
+The Holds option will display items on hold.
 For information on managing holds, check out our Help page for Placing and Managing Holds.

-The Account Preferences tab will display the information in your account and give you options for changing information.
+The Preferences option will display the information in your account and give you options for changing preferences.
 More information regarding preferences can be found further down on this page.

-The My Lists tab contains all the lists that you have created and allows you to work with your lists.
+The My Lists option contains all the lists that you have created and allows you to work with your lists.
 For more information on using the list feature, see our Help page for My Lists

 Paying fines and other charges online

 You can pay all or part of these charges online.

-To pay all charges, click Pay All Charges on the right of the screen.
+To pay all charges, click Pay All Charges.
 To pick and choose charges to pay, check/uncheck charges appropriately and then click Pay selected charges.